wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.I.1

 <p id=p1 class=fip>
-1.&emsp;Healing is a thought by which two minds perceive their oneness and become glad.
+1. Healing is a thought by which two minds perceive their oneness and become glad.
 <sup>2</sup>This gladness calls to every part of the Sonship to rejoice with them, and lets God go out into them and through them.
 <sup>3</sup>Only the healed mind can experience revelation with lasting effect, because revelation is an experience of pure joy.
 <sup>4</sup>If you do not choose to be wholly joyous, your mind cannot have what it does not choose to be.